indraai/language-feecting/manual/README.md

 > General programming of a script you can use conversational type aspects to relay hashes and instructions to user objects that also reference external properties.

 ```
-Hi #TYLER, I'm @quinn.
+Hi #DEVA, I'm @quinn.
 I would like to introduce you to the $FEECTING programming language.

 ```